Martonai/Project-Skidrow/First Project/docs/function_spec.md

 change your username.
 They must also be able to to add users to the system and to put them down of it.
 * EMPLOYER: Employer has the permission level 2, employers can give task to the employees, and change the deadline, and change all condition of task.
+When the issued task is completed, the employer will also see it.
+The employer can also change his own work or that of others.
 * EMPLOYEE: Employee has the permission level 1, employees can see what task was given to them, and change the "In progress" condition to "Waiting to be reviewed".
 ![Use cases](https://github.com/Martonai/Project-Skidrow/blob/main/First%20Project/pictures/business_plan_model.png)
 ## Correspondence, how the use cases are covered a requirements